andrewbihl/andrewbihl.github.io/content/blog/0003/index.md

 ## Most fall short

 I've never worked at a place that had figured out quite what to do about written knowledge.
-Some were better than others, but from my perspective none had a solid system for sharing knowledge within the company.
+Some were better than others, but from my perspective none had solid systems for sharing knowledge within the company.
 Most had a good setup for one or two particular types of writing, but other categories were neglected.

 I don't think I'm just a pessimistic jerk.
 Rather, I think managing written information is a hard challenge worth working on.
-Furthermore, based on forum comments, interactions with coworkers, and online articles, I think I'm more of an optimist than most when it comes to improving the situation.
+Furthermore, based on forum comments, interactions with coworkers, and online articles, I think I'm more of an optimist than many when it comes to improving the situation.
 Common refrains I see from engineers are:

 - documentation is never correct
 - documentation is never up-to-date